AdamVenis/adamvenis.github.io/_posts/2025-06-25-traveling-salesman-problem.md

 ## Idea 2: Search

-[note somehow that we can't keep caching because caching requires solving the tails to optimality via a "bottoms up" approach, but to search and proactively prune we need a "top down" approach.]
-We've explored avoiding recomputation, but we can do better.
+Since TSP is an NP-complete problem, we can't hope to get further asymptotic improvements over O(2^N), but we can still make significant improvements in practice.
+We've explored avoiding recomputing some values, but we can do better.
 In some cases, we don't need to compute the length of certain tours at all if we can guarantee that they can't be the shortest.
-Say you've computed the length of some tour to be 100.
-This tour may or may not be optimal, but this means that any other tour with length over 100 will certainly not be optimal.
+For example, if the algorithm identifies that some tour has length 100, then any other tour with length over 100 will certainly not be optimal.
 Essentially, 100 has been established as an upper bound on the optimal tour.
-Furthermore, if we select cities to add to our tour one by one, and the running tour length exceeds 100, we don't need to consider any of the (possibly many) tours with that prefix.
-This allows us to entirely avoid searching through large subsets of tours.
+If our algorithm selects cities to add to a tour one by one, and some accumulated partial tour length exceeds 100, we don't need to consider any of the (possibly many) tours that start with that partial tour.
+This allows us to entirely avoid searching through large sets of tours, and could be a big help.
 Formally, this technique is called Branch and Bound (B&B).
-It isn't a provably asymptotic improvement, but in practice it is very broadly applicable and useful.
+Here "Branch" refers to adding nodes to a tour one by one, and "Bound" refers to making logical arguments to entirely avoid searching certain sets of tours.

 [code]
 [graph]
-[notes]
+[comment that Upper Bounding is done by comparing to the running global min]

-Progress is not always monotonic.
-While it isn't immediately faster, Branch and Bound provides the basis on which to add other improvements.
+Experiments don't always produce monotonic improvements.
+While it isn't immediately faster, B&B provides the basis on which to add other improvements.

 ## Idea 3: Lower Bounds
 [3a - lower bound - MST I guess?]

-So far we've used the upper bound in B&B to proactively stop searching.
-The other tool that allows B&B to perform will enable even more pruning: lower bounding.
+So far we've used upper bounds in B&B to proactively stop searching.
+We can also use lower bounds to achieve even more pruning, although the concepts and implementation are more complex.
 We said that if our current partial tour exceeds the upper bound, we can stop.
-In fact, we can stop even if the current partial tour hasn't exceeded the upper bound, *as long as we are certain that any completed tour from this point will exceed the upper bound*, even without computing them directly.
+In fact, we can stop even if the current partial tour hasn't exceeded the upper bound, *if we are certain that any completed tour from this point will exceed the upper bound*, even without computing them directly.
+Formally, if $$L^\* := [the shortest remaining tour]$$ we want to find some $$L$$ such that we can guarantee $$L \leq L^*$$, even if we don't know what $$L^*$$ is.
+It's not obvious, but there are many ways to do this that result in different possible values of $$L$$.
+Among these, we want to find a *tight* lower bound, i.e. a value of $$L$$ that is as close as possible to $$L^*$$.

-[define 1-tree]
-[3b - 1tree lower bound]
+A very crude lower bound is: take the shortest possible edge among nodes in the remaining tour, and multiply that length by the number of remaining nodes.

+A better lower bound is MST.

+A better lower bound than that is 1Tree. [motivate and define 1-tree]

+[code, graph]

 [it doesn't help but ...]
-Ok, this doesn't seem to be going in the direction, but trust.
+[notice an interesting tradeoff: some lower bounds may be more expensive to compute, but provide a tighter bound. it's hard to know when this tradeoff is worthwhile, but in principle tighter bounds are worth more computation. a perfectly tight bound reduces total computation from O(2^N) to O(N^2) by only computing for each candidate and only expanding the correct candidate at every depth]

+So far, these lower bounds aren't giving us real progress, but we'll revisit tighter lower bounds later; they'll provide the biggest improvements in this article.

 ## Idea 4: Cost Reduction